Why does rice contain arsenic?

 Unfortunately there are harmful substances in our food that are not possible to avoid entirely.
 To keep levels to a minimum, many substances are subject to statutory maximum levels.

-What does the Swedish National Food Agency do?
+How does the Swedish Food Agency work with arsenic in rice?

 The 2015 study included rice (basmati, jasmine, long grain, risotto, brown), rice cakes, fresh rice pudding, breakfast cereals, rice drinks, gluten-free bread, noodles and gluten-free pasta.
 The products included brands from the major supermarkets, as well as less common brands and also organic products.

-The study in 2015 was a follow-up off the previous 2011-2012 study of the heavy metals arsenic, lead and cadmium in various products for young children: infant formula, porridge, cereal drinks and vegetable-based drinks, such as rice and oat drinks.
+The study in 2015 was a follow-up of a study in 2011-2012 of the heavy metals arsenic, lead and cadmium in various products for young children: infant formula, porridge, cereal drinks and vegetable-based drinks, such as rice and oat drinks.
 Products for children with special medical needs were also included in this study.

 An additional follow-up was made in 2017.
-In this study, nearly 30 samples of brown rice were analyzed.
-The survey showed that the content of inorganic arsenic was on average higher in 2017 than in 2015.
+In this study, nearly 30 samples of brown rice were analysed.
+The study showed that the average content of inorganic arsenic was higher in 2017 than in 2015.
 The rice products that had the highest levels of arsenic were organic.
 One of the samples of brown rice also exceeded the limit value.
-In eight of the rice brands that were analyzed in both 2015 and 2017, the arsenic content had increased in six.
+In eight of the rice brands that were analysed in both 2015 and 2017, the arsenic content had increased in six.
 This increase was highest for two organic rice brands.